 Guide editing — Clients see the published Guide content, but they can't edit pages, add components, or change the layout

-Advisor settings — Your firm settings, branding configuration, disclosures, and billing are all hidden
+Advisor settings and your Office — Your firm settings, branding configuration, disclosures, billing, and the Office workspace are all hidden

 Internal changes — Any Changes to Be Made that you haven't assigned to the client stay invisible to them